oleksiyk/kafka/README.md

 All network errors are handled by the library: producer will retry sending failed messages for configured amount of times, simple consumer and group consumer will try to reconnect to failed host, update metadata as needed as so on.

 ### SSL
-To connect to Kafka with [SSL endpoint enabled](http://kafka.apache.org/090/documentation.html#security_ssl) specify SSL certificate and key file options to load cert/key from files or provide certificate/key as strings:
+To connect to Kafka with [SSL endpoint enabled](http://kafka.apache.org/090/documentation.html#security_ssl) specify SSL certificate and key options to load cert/key from files or provide certificate/key directly as strings:

 Loading certificate and key from file: